HIPERFIT/hiperfit.github.com/_posts/2012-05-22-june-seminar.md

 The seminar features two talks from 14:00 to 15:30.
 After the talks, refreshments will be served.

-The location is the usual one: Mødelokale A/B at DIKU, Universitetsparken 1.
+The location is the usual one: MÃ¸delokale A/B at DIKU, Universitetsparken 1.

 First, we are happy to have Kostas Tzoumas from the Technical